 I know what you're thinking, how hard can bid writing be?
 It turns out, harder than you thought.
 You familiarised yourself with the tender documents and submitted a bid.
 You failed!
 You can't believe it, you thought your tender response was awesome!
 So what went wrong?

 The majority of people feel under pressure when asked to write a bid.
-Procurement tendering instructions are often complicated, vague and open to interpretation.
-Bidders also struggle with the no contact approach to public tendering processes.
+Public Procurement tender instructions are often complicated, vague and open to interpretation.
+Bidders also struggle with the no contact approach to public procurement processes.
 All communications must be submitted through a tender portal.
 If you ask a question, it's often frustrating when you are referred back to a clause in the tender documents.

 Failing to win a tender often has nothing to do with how intelligent you are or how qualified you are, experience of procurement processes is what really counts.